12th Week of Pregnancy (Week 12)

-Congratulations, you are almost at the end of the first trimester.
-A lot is happening in the 12th week of pregnancy – both with your baby and with you.
+Congratulations, you are almost at the end of your first trimester.
+A lot is happening in week 12 – both for your baby and for you.

 This week marks the transition to a more stable phase of pregnancy.
-By the time you've had your check-up and know that everything is fine, you'll probably want to share the news.
+At the latest after your check-up and the reassurance that everything is fine, you’ll probably want to share your news.
 Are you considering having a first trimester screening?
-It's best to discuss this with your doctor.
+Speak to your doctor or midwife about it.

-Your baby continues to grow rapidly and most organs are already developed.
-Things are also getting easier for you in the 12th week of pregnancy, as many women report that symptoms such as nausea are slowly subsiding.
+Your baby continues to grow rapidly and most organs have already developed.
+For you, too, things often become easier in week 12, as many women report that symptoms such as nausea start to subside.

 Your baby:

-- At the 12th week of pregnancy, your baby is about 5 cm long and weighs around 14 grams – about as heavy as a raspberry.
+- In week 12, your baby is about 5 cm long and weighs around 14 grams – about as much as a raspberry.

-- The fingers and toes are fully formed by the 12th week of pregnancy and begin to move.
+- Fingers and toes are fully formed in week 12 and start to move.

-- The face is becoming increasingly human, eyes and ears are in position.
+- The face looks more and more human, eyes and ears are in position.

 Your body:

-- At 12 weeks pregnant, your uterus is the size of a grapefruit and is starting to move from the pelvis into the abdominal cavity.
+- In week 12, your uterus is about the size of a grapefruit and begins to move from the pelvis into the abdominal cavity.

-- You may already be able to notice small changes in your belly at 12 weeks pregnant.
+- You may already notice small changes to your belly in week 12.

-- Your hormones are slowly regulating themselves, which often leads to an improvement in your mood.
+- Your hormones are gradually balancing out, often leading to an improvement in your mood.

-- Your baby is starting to drink amniotic fluid and to "practise" in it.
+- Your baby starts to drink amniotic fluid and "practise" in it.

-- A balanced diet with plenty of folic acid, iron and calcium remains essential in the 12th week of pregnancy.
+- A balanced diet rich in folic acid, iron, and calcium remains essential in week 12.

-- Drink enough water and exercise moderately to support your circulation.
+- Drink plenty of water and keep active in moderation to support your circulation.

-At 12 weeks pregnant, your baby is a good 5 cm long and has reached the size of a plum.
-With a bit of luck, you might already be able to spot your little one's button nose on the ultrasound image.
+In week 12, your baby is a good 5 cm long and has reached the size of a plum.
+With a bit of luck, you might be able to spot your little one's button nose on the ultrasound image.

-Your baby is continuing to develop into a little person.
-It is even starting to bring its hand up to its face and can suck its thumb, as the sucking reflex is forming.
-Fingernails and toenails are also beginning to grow gradually.
-The stomach is able to absorb substances.
+Your baby continues to develop into a little person.
+It even begins to move its hand to its face and can suck its thumb, as the sucking reflex is developing.
+Fingernails and toenails are also starting to grow.
+The stomach is now able to absorb substances.

-In addition, your little one is constantly busy doing somersaults in the 12th week of pregnancy.
-There’s still plenty of space, and they’re making the most of it.
-But please don’t be surprised if you don’t feel any of this yet.
-It may still be a few weeks before you do.
+In addition, your little one is constantly busy doing somersaults in week 12.
+There is still plenty of space and your baby makes good use of it.
+But don’t worry if you can’t feel any of this yet.
+It may be a few more weeks before you do.

 Your body in the 12th week of pregnancy:

-Have you been dealing with nausea in recent weeks?
-With a bit of luck, the nausea will noticeably improve this week.
-This is because many women have become accustomed to the pregnancy hormone HCG.
+Have you suffered from nausea in the past weeks?
+With a bit of luck, it will be significantly better this week.
+That’s because many women have now got used to the pregnancy hormone HCG.
 Please don’t worry if your nausea continues beyond the first trimester.
 Every pregnancy is different.

-What you can rely on now, however, is that the risk of miscarriage decreases at the end of the 12th week of pregnancy.
+One thing you can rely on now, though, is that the risk of miscarriage decreases at the end of the 12th week of pregnancy.

 Are you currently feeling particularly tired?
 That can be quite normal, but for many pregnant women, it is linked to an iron deficiency.
 This is regularly checked by your gynaecologist.
 Normally, the iron requirement for adult women is 15 milligrams per day.
 However, for pregnant women, 30 milligrams per day is recommended.